ietf-wg-mpls/drafts/draft-dt-mpls-miad-usecases.md

 Note that the IOAM ancillary data may have to be modified, and updated on some/all LSRs traversed by the network slice MPLS packets.

-## IOAM with Time Sensitive Networking
+## IOAM with Time-Sensitive Networking

 IOAM operation may also be desirable on MPLS packets that carry time-sensitive related data.
 Similarly, this may require the presence of multiple ancilary data